 Regardless of where the court determines the child should reside, or where the parents mutually agree they should reside, both parents are typically entitled to share in parenting time.
-Although for most children a split parenting time arrangement may be ideal, this type of arrangement, with back and forth transitions, can be disruptive for a special needs child—particularly one who has been diagnosed with an ASD (Autism Spectrum Disorder).
+Although a split parenting time arrangement may be ideal for most children, this type of arrangement can be disruptive for a child with special needs, particularly one who has been diagnosed with an autism spectrum disorder (ASD).

-Children diagnosed with ASD tend to have difficulty with transitions, as such, a parenting time arrangement with lots of transition can impede an ASD child’s progress and development.
+Children diagnosed with an ASD tend to have difficulty with transitions, as such, a parenting time arrangement with lots of transition can impede the child’s progress and development.
 Children on the spectrum may be more likely to thrive with a structured routine and consistent parenting style.

-Additional Considerations for Custody of Special Needs Children
+Additional Considerations for Custody of Children With Autism

 In addition, children with special needs often require support for longer than other children.
 Parties should consider extending the payments beyond the typical timeline.

-A person with special needs who requires ongoing assistance with daily living and day-to-day decision-making may require a guardian once they turn 18.
-Commonly, one or both parents will continue to serve as guardian(s) for their special needs child.
+A person with special needs who requires ongoing assistance with daily living and day-to-day decision-making may require a guardian once they turn 18 years old.
+Commonly, one or both parents will continue to serve as guardian(s) for their child who has special needs.

 Special Needs Trusts

 A special needs trust for your child should be incorporated as part of your own long-term care or Medicaid planning.
-An experienced New Jersey child custody lawyer at Lyons & Associates, P.C. can help you draft a document to ensure that money will be available to your child throughout their lifetime, in addition to preserving their ability to access government benefits.
+One of our New Jersey child custody lawyers at Lyons & Associates, P.C. can help you draft a document to ensure that money will be available to your child throughout their lifetime in addition to preserving their ability to access government benefits.

 New Jersey Child Custody Lawyers at Lyons & Associates, P.C.
-Represent Parents of Children with Autism in Divorce and Custody Proceedings
+Represent Parents of Children With Special Needs in Divorce and Custody Proceedings